 HDB and the Small Claims Tribunal can’t help you if the interior designer or contractor shuts down.

-It’s not surprising that the interior design industry is loosely regulated: anyone can simply register a company, find a space, and start operating business as usual without prior accreditations, certifications and experience.
+It’s not surprising that the interior design industry is loosely regulated: anyone can simply register a company, find a space, and start operating business as usual without prior accreditation, certifications and experience.
 Anyone can start claiming that they are interior designers and start collecting jobs.

 To exacerbate the matter, there are companies who simply fold up when they do not have enough cash flow, and then register another company under a different name.